 So what students do is they march through the elements of negligence.

-They formulate a standard of care (the basis of the duty that the defendant owes the plaintiff) by reverse-engineering the harm.
+They formulate a standard of care (the basis of the duty of care that the defendant owes the plaintiff) by reverse-engineering the harm.

-The right way to do the standard of care
+The right way to write the standard on a torts exam

-There is a different, better way to deal with the standard of care.
+There is a different, better way to articulate a good duty of care.

-In short three tips will help you both find the standard of care and get it right on an exam.
+In short three tips will help you both find the standard of care and get it right on a law school exam.
 In short:

 Find harm: identify the specific action that caused the harm.